Sapogoha/ra-10-editing/README.md

 ## Redux

-This is simple list of services with their prices.
+This is a list of services with their prices.
 You can edit, delete or add items on the list.
+This app does not use any backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).